MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-idvdinfo2-getdefaultsubpicturelanguage.md

 ### -param pSubpictureExtension [out]

-Pointer to a variable of type <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ne-strmif-dvd_subpicture_lang_ext">DVD_SUBPICTURE_LANG_EXT</a> that receives one of the allowable values indicating the default language extension.
+Pointer to a variable of type [DVD_SUBPICTURE_LANG_EXT](https://docs.microsoft.com/windows/desktop/api/strmif/ne-strmif-dvd_subpicture_lang_ext) that receives one of the allowable values indicating the default language extension.

 ## -returns